Care Home Neglect

 Medication Errors

 Medication errors are a significant problem in the NHS.
 Around 237 million medication errors occur in the NHS in England every year.
 Avoidable adverse drug reactions contribute to between 2,000 and 22,000 deaths annually.
-These errors cost the NHS at least £98.5 million annually, although this could be a gross underestimation.
+These errors and consequent medical negligence claims cost the NHS at least £98.5 million annually, although this could be a gross underestimation.
 Pharmacists, doctors and other healthcare professionals are all responsible for various medication errors.

 Nurses are responsible for the majority of medication administrations in a clinical setting.
 There are many reasons why a nurse may cause a medication error: similar drug names, poor labelling and distraction when giving out medication.